<?xml version="1.0" encoding="UTF-8"?>

 As a contemporary of people such as Jean Piaget and Lev Vygoysky it is probably not surprising that the six stages are often interpreted as being progressive; in other words, all children begin with solitary play before moving on to onlooker play, etc., in order.
 Yet more recent observations suggest that the link with age and progression may not be as clear cut as first suggested.

-The six stages have also tended to be more relevant to the early years (Parten&rsquo;s own observations were of children between two and five years of age) yet it is clearly the case that the six stages could easily be applied as a descriptive tool of older children playing too.
+The six stages have also tended to be considered more relevant to the early years (Parten&rsquo;s own observations were of children between two and five years of age) yet it is clearly the case that the six stages could easily be applied as a descriptive tool of older children playing too.

 --------------------